steveZak/go-los/README.md

 # go-los
 The mute video speech detection project

-The mute speech resconstruction is performed in 2 steps with a U-Net Encoder-Decoder type architecture.
+The mute speech resconstruction is performed in 2 steps with a Encoder-Decoder type architecture.

 Encoder